mcw-rcc/mcw-rcc.github.io/docs/user-guide/jobs/advanced_slurm_concepts.md

 ## Nodes, Cores & Tasks

-It is important to understand how resources are requested and allocated through SLURM on HPC.
 SLURM uses three `#SBATCH` directives, `--ntasks`, `--nodes`, and `--cpus-per-task`, which can be used to run a job with a specific set of resources.
 SLURM uses the concept of tasks, which are processes that can use one or more CPU cores to run a copy of a program.
 Below we'll discuss how nodes, cores, and tasks are used by single-thread, multi-thread, multi-process, and MPI applications.

 ### Single-thread